Huiping27/earth_hero_app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Earth LOOP is a frontend application designed to support environmental conservation efforts.
+This project aims to provide a user-friendly interface for tracking carbon footprints, participating in recycling programs, and engaging in wildlife conservation activities.

+## Usage
+Open Your Browser

+Navigate to http://localhost:3000 to view the application.
+Explore Features

+## Log in or register to start using the application.
+Track your carbon footprint, participate in recycling programs, and engage in wildlife conservation activities.

 ## Available Scripts
 In the project directory, you can run:

-### `npm start`
+## npm start

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

-### `npm test`
+## npm test

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Launches the test runner in the interactive watch mode.
+See the section about running tests for more information.

-### `npm run build`
+## npm run build

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+## Dependencies
+@testing-library/jest-dom: ^5.17.0
+@testing-library/react: ^13.4.0
+@testing-library/user-event: ^13.5.0
+axios: ^1.7.3
+react: ^18.3.1
+react-dom: ^18.3.1
+react-router-dom: ^6.26.0
+react-scripts: 5.0.1
+web-vitals: ^2.1.4
+Browserslist
+This project uses Browserslist to specify which browsers to support.

+Production
+>0.2%
+not dead
+not op_mini all
+Development
+last 1 chrome version
+last 1 firefox version
+last 1 safari version

+## Browserslist
+This project uses Browserslist to specify which browsers to support.

+## Production
+>0.2%
+not dead
+not op_mini all
+Development
+last 1 chrome version
+last 1 firefox version
+last 1 safari version

+## License
-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+EarthHero Clone is licensed under the MIT License.
+See the LICENSE file for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More
+## Arthur

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Huiping Li